yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/guides/configuration.rst

     * Colour table: indexed colours, max.
 200 colours
     * The logo will be printed rotated counter-clockwise by 90°

-Postlogistics recommendations are of using a black and white logo for printing in the ZPL2 format.
+PostLogistics recommendations are of using a black and white logo for printing in the ZPL2 format.

 If the logo is not set, company address will be printed on the label.

-Plus you need to specify the Domicile Post office, ask Postlogistics if you are not sure. e. g.
-3030 Bern
+Plus you need to specify the Domicile Post office, ask PostLogistics if you are not sure.
+E.g. 3030 Bern

 ***************
 Default configs
 ***************

-Default configs contains format options of labels output.
+Default configurations contains format options of labels output.
-Those will be applied on all labels defined in all your delivery methods unless you overide it by specifing those format options in delivery method or on the picking.
+Those will be applied on all labels defined in all your delivery methods unless you override it by specifying those format options in delivery method or on the picking.

 ****************
 Tracking numbers
 ****************

-The option tracking numbers allows you choose how is generated the last 8 digits of the tracking number XXX [FIG]
+The option tracking numbers allows you choose how is generated the last 8 digits of the tracking number.

 You have two options.

-The first is by default, you let Postlogistics define random numbers.
+The first is by default, you let PostLogistics define random numbers.
 The second is to tell Odoo to generate it and send it to the WSBC in the following format.
 The 2 first digits are for a pack counter the last 6 digits are for picking number.

-e.g. ``07000042`` would be the 7th pack of the picking OUT/042
+E.g. ``07000042`` would be the 7th pack of the picking OUT/042

 .. note:: You can create your own module to change the generation of tracking numbers by redefining ``_get_number_item()`` method.